okavvada/Centralized_Decentralized_NPR/README.md

 ### Input Data
 For this analysis the area of interest is a grid cell of 500x500 m.
 Each grid cell should contain aggregate data that characterizes it as described below.
-- people: The number of people that are going to be served by the decentralized reuse system.
+- **people**: The number of people that are going to be served by the decentralized reuse system.
 This number can be any integer that would be used to estimate the system size and its conveyance requirements.
-- grid_ID: The grid id is a uniquely identifiable value used to keep track of the grid cell results for mapping purposes.
+- **grid_ID**: The grid id is a uniquely identifiable value used to keep track of the grid cell results for mapping purposes.
-- slope_index_grid: This is the average slope index of the area of interest (grid cell).
+- **slope_index_grid**: This is the average slope index of the area of interest (grid cell).
 It can be calculated as the average slope that can be found inside the boundaries of the grid cell.
-- pop_density: This field contains information on the average population density of the grid cell.
+- **pop_density**: This field contains information on the average population density of the grid cell.
-- status: This field describes whether the analysis is run for the present time so that the current treatment should be assessed or allows for a 20% efficiency scale if the analysis is done for a future year.
+- **status**: This field describes whether the analysis is run for the present time so that the current treatment should be assessed or allows for a 20% efficiency scale if the analysis is done for a future year.
 The valid arguments for this field are either `current` or `future`.

 This information would be passed in as arguments to the decentralization model `LCA_assessment_model_decentralized.py`.
 An example of this process can be found in the `Decentralized_SAN_FRANCISCO_Specific.ipynb`.
 In this example the decentralized algorithm was run for multiple grid cells so the arguments are being stored in a csv file and passed in one-by-one.